Unwelcome and malicious buying policy

 who bids on a listing without meeting the listing terms.

-Note: Buyers who don't respond or don't pay for items are violating the unpaid item policy, not the unwelcome buying policy.
+Important: Buyers who don't respond or don't pay for items are violating the unpaid item policy, not the unwelcome buying policy.

 Preventing unwelcome buying